thekernelkiller/infina/prd.md

 *   If pursuing on-device and needing maximum efficiency/performance from the small LM, explore `dspy.BootstrapFinetune` after initial prompt optimization.
 *   Metrics are key: iterate on them.
 For persona compatibility, an LM-as-judge module might be needed:
     *   Signature: `user_input_style: str, chatbot_response_style: str, target_persona: str -> compatibility_score: float, feedback: str`
+*   A specific focus during optimization should be on the system's ability to transition from surface-level user queries to deeper conversational engagement when appropriate, and to adapt its persona and response style to facilitate this (e.g., using examples that show this progression).

 This PRD provides a roadmap.
 Each feature will require detailed design of its signatures, thoughtful data creation for optimization, and careful metric definition.
 The power of DSPy will be in making each of these components learnable and adaptable to your specific goals and the chosen small LM.